 Yvonne Faye has much to be proud of: with a degree in electrical engineering and computer science, she has worked with solar technology throughout her career.
-In 2004, the mother of four founded her own company and ventured into the field of village electrification.
+In 2004, the mother of four founded her own company and ventured into the field of rural village electrification.
 In the context of a governmental concession model for operating mini-grids in remote areas, Yvonne saw her company’s opportunity.
 Today, she operates 20 mini-grids and employs about 30 people.
 More than 1,000 households and institutions in southern and central Senegal currently benefit from the service.
 Yvonne says: “Solar technology has always been at the heart of my life, and my dream is for all villages in Senegal to be electrified and for Africa to become the leader in solar power.”

 EnDev covered five companies’ initial investments

 EnDev shares Yvonne’s vision.
 Since 2007, it has been supporting five Senegalese companies as part of the government’s Rural Electrification Initiative, covering their initial investment in solar PV, diesel hybrid mini-grids and solar home systems.
 Meanwhile, the companies cover the costs for maintenance and equipment renewal.
 Together, they now provide electricity to 275 villages in Senegal, which benefits over 68,000 people, as well as social infrastructure: 1,250 schools, health posts, youth centres and religious institutions are connected.
 The initiative has also enabled the productive use of energy in 550 small and medium enterprises, while the installation of public lighting provides safety to residents.
 Customers pay a monthly subscription fee for the services they receive.

 My vision is for all villages in Senegal to be electrified.Yvonne Faye

 EnDev supports operators further with piloting technical innovations